Rangpur Rangpur Division, Bangladesh Travel Guide

 Most foreign nationals need a visa, and the process varies by nationality and travel purpose.
 Plan these steps well in advance of your departure.

-A Visa-on-Arrival facility is available for a limited number federalities.
-This includes citizens from countries like the USA, Canada, UK, Australia, New Zealand, and most EU countries, under specific conditions:
+A Visa-on-Arrival facility can be used for a limited number federalities.
+This comprises citizens from countries like the USA, Canada, UK, Australia, New Zealand, and most EU countries, under specific conditions:

-Visa fees vary by nationality and visa type, payable at application.
-VOA fees are paid on arrival (keep exact USD or BDT ready).
+Fees for a visa vary by nationality and visa type, payable at application.
+VOA fees are paid on arrival (keep exact U.S. dollars or BDT ready).
 Upon arrival at Dhaka International Airport (DAC), proceed to immigration counters.

 Bangladesh uses its own currency, and daily expenses vary widely based on your travel style.